-But...what do we do when there is one of those really annoying knots and the colour after it does not match the previous one?
+But...what do we do when there is one of those really annoying knots and the color after it does not match the previous one?

 Sadly knots cannot always be avoided due to the way the yarn is being wound into skeins.
 Please do not just work them into your project!

 In most cases those knots are tied very loosely.
-If you knit them, they will most likely become undone during one of the first washes and your sock will have a big hole where the knot used to be.
+If you knit them, they will most likely become undone during washing and your sock will have a big hole where the knot used to be.

-But knots cannot stand in the way between you and your perfect pair of socks :)
+But knots should never stand in the way between you and your perfect pair of socks 😉

 Lots of love,